Brauer graph algebras are closed under derived equivalence: Combinatorial derived invariants

+The set of modules $\mathcal{M}$ in the mouths of exceptional tubes for $A$ and $A'$ is the same under the identification from the previous paragraph.
+Let us compare the behaviour of these modules under the action of $\Omega$.
+The modules of the form $P_v/\gamma P_v$ for a deformed loop $\gamma$ at a vertex $v$ are now sent by $\Omega$ to band modules.
+All other modules from $\mathcal{M}$ are permuted by $\Omega$ in the same manner for $A$ and $A'$.
+If there is an exceptional tube of rank at least 2 (corresponding to a face of perimeter at least 3), then the modules in its mouth are not of the form $P_v/\gamma P_v$ for a deformed loop $\gamma$ (such modules belong to tubes of rank 1), hence, the modules from $\mathcal{M}$ which lie in the mouths of the tubes of rank at least 2 are permuted by $\Omega$ in the same manner for $A$ and $A'$.
+This means that $\Omega$ permutes exceptional tubes of rank at least 2 for $A'$ in the same manner as for $A$.

-Consequently, we get that the number of faces of a given perimeter $p>2$ is the number of tubes of rank $p$, stable under $\Omega$, in case $p$ is odd and the number of tubes of rank $p/2$, not stable under $\Omega$, divided by $2$, in case $p$ is even.
-In both cases the perimeter can be also reconstructed from the stable category.
+Consequently, we get that the number of faces of a given perimeter $p>2$ is the number of tubes of rank $p$, stable under $\Omega$, in case $p$ is odd and the number of tubes of rank $p/2$, not stable under $\Omega$, divided by $2$, in case $p$ is even for both $A$ and $A'$.
+In both cases the perimeter can also be reconstructed from the stable category.
 By Proposition \ref{center} the number of faces of perimeter 1 is a derived invariant.
 The number of faces of perimeter $2$ can be reconstructed as follows: $(2|E(\Gamma)|-\sum_{p_i\neq 2}p_i)/2$.
 Thus, the following holds:

 \begin{prop} Let $A_1$, $A_2$ be two symmetric stably biserial algebras with Brauer graphs $\Gamma_1$ and $\Gamma_2$, such that neither $\Gamma_1$ nor $\Gamma_2$ is a loop with multiplicity 1 or an edge with multiplicity of both vertices 2.
 If $\Db{A_1}\simeq \Db{A_2}$, then the number of faces and the multisets of perimeters of faces of $\Gamma_1$ and $\Gamma_2$ coincide. \end{prop}